SD-Perfumery-DevTeam/SDP_MVC/README.md

 6. adding views for above functions
 7. restricting the product view page to only display 20 items
 8. adding multi page display for product view
+9. adding the role of customer to all newly registered
 ```